openchlai/ai/notebooks/nlp_case_prediction/report.md

 \newpage

-# SECTION 2 — Dataset Overview and Comparative Tables {#dataset-overview-and-comparative-tables}
+# SECTION 2 — Dataset Overview and Comparative Tables

 This section presents a side-by-side comparison of the models for each dataset.
 The highest value for each metric and task is **bolded**.
 Models are ranked by their average F1-Score, with the top-ranked model marked with a (Winner) icon.